Applications for the 2015-2016 fellowship will open November 5, 2014. To view the positions currently filled by the 2014-2015 class, click here.

-(A) Are committed to social justice: GHC leaders believe that all human beings deserve to be treated with dignity, and that healthcare is a human right.
+Are committed to social justice: GHC fellows believe that all human beings deserve to be treated with dignity, and that healthcare is a human right.
 Fellows share a vision for a better world and are committed to creating transformative change.

-(E) Are self aware and committed to learning: Fellows understand that their development as leaders, practitioners and humans is a life-long process that requires humility, continual reflection and work.
+Are self-aware and committed to learning: Fellows understand that their development as leaders, practitioners and humans is a life-long process that requires humility, continual reflection and work.

 Get results: GHC leaders get things done!
 Actively working against a “business as usual” attitude, they improve the wellbeing of the world’s poor and vulnerable by empowering communities, organizations and governments to bring about positive change.